Shredmetal/llmtest/readme.md

 Important note: This is still being tested prior to release on PyPI, please refer to the branch: feat/find-a-way-to-break-this and look in the tests directory to see where we're at on the dumbest edge cases (e.g. 100 emojis).

+## What llmtest Does
+- Tests LLM applications (not the LLMs themselves)
+- Validates system message + prompt template outputs
+- Ensures semantic equivalence of responses
+- Tests the parts YOU control in your LLM application

+## What llmtest Doesn't Do
+- Test LLM model performance (that's the provider's responsibility)
+- Validate base model capabilities
+- Test model reliability
+- Handle model safety features

 ## Screenshots

 What if you could just use: